LoadingLeo7/McStatusBotTg/README.md

 # McStatusBotTg
-Check some information about a mc java server on telegram
+Get some infos about an MC Java Server on Telegram

-Requirements:
+## Get started

-Install Pyrogram with " $ python -m pip install pyrogram tgcrypto "
+- Install Pyrogram with `python -m pip install pyrogram tgcrypto`

-Install McStatus " $ python -m pip install McStatus "
+- Install McStatus with `python -m pip install McStatus`

-if you have some problems contact @loadingleo on telegram
+- Run the bot with `python3 McStatusBot.py`

+## Official Bot
+An instance of the Bot is running [here](https://t.me/McStatusRobot) *(No uptime is guaranteed tho)*

+## Get support
+- By contacting [the Dev](https://t.me/Loadingleo) on Telegram